 Agreement between SDF and ISIS-Members

-Around one-hundred-fifty ISIS-members and one-thousand ISIS-family members left the town Al-Baghouz following an agreement between ISIS-members and the SDF (SMART News, March 4, 2019).
-After an additional agreement on March 5, 2019, four-hundred ISIS-members capitulated in Al-Baghouz and one-thousand five-hundred ISIS-family members left the city (SMART News).
-On March 6, about six-hundred more left Al-Baghouz, including one hundred ISIS-members (SMART News).
+Around 150 ISIS-members and 1,000 ISIS-family members left the town Al-Baghouz following an agreement between ISIS-members and the SDF (SMART News, March 4, 2019).
+After an additional agreement on March 5, 2019, 400 ISIS-members surrendered in Al-Baghouz and 1,500 ISIS-family members left the city (SMART News).
+On March 6, about 600 more left Al-Baghouz, 100 of whom were ISIS-members (SMART News).

-On March 8 and 9, approximately one-thousand-five-hundred Iraqis, two-thousand-three-hundred Syrians, and one-thousand-eight-hundred persons of other nationalities arrived at the Al-Hol refugee camp (SMART News).
-On March 6, women demonstrated there for the improvement of their severe living conditions (ARK News).
+On March 8 and 9, approximately 1,500 Iraqis, 2,300 Syrians, and 1,800 persons of other nationalities arrived at the Al-Hol refugee camp (SMART News).
+On March 6, women demonstrated there for the improvement of their terrible living conditions (ARK News).

 Explosion in ʿAfrin

 On March 5, a terror attack in ʿAfrin took place.
 The explosion in front of a store injured a young man and a 14-year-old boy.
-So far, nobody took responsibility for the attack (SMART News).
+So far, nobody has claimed responsibility for the attack (SMART News).

-On March 10, 2019, the oppositional Syrian Interim Government opened in ʿAfrin a registration center for Palestinian refugees from other parts of Syria.
+In ʿAfrin, on March 10, 2019, the oppositional Syrian Interim Government opened a registration center for Palestinian refugees from other parts of Syria.
 According the report thousands of Palestinians have fled to ʿAfrin from war actions south of Damascus (SMART News).
 In recent months, there have been repeated reports of a demographic restructuring from a Kurdish to an Arab majority of the population in ʿAfrin.
 The registration center could be part of this strategy.